What is Microsoft Entra ID Governance?

 Identity Governance helps organizations achieve a balance between productivity - How quickly can a person have access to the resources they need, such as when they join my organization?
 And security - How should their access change over time, such as due to changes to that person's employment status?
 Identity lifecycle management is the foundation for Identity Governance, and effective governance at scale requires modernizing the identity lifecycle management infrastructure for applications.

 For many organizations, identity lifecycle for employees is tied to the representation of that user in an HCM (human capital management) system.
-Azure AD Premium, through inbound provisioning, automatically maintains user identities for people represented in Workday and SuccessFactors in both Active Directory and Azure Active Directory, as described in the cloud HR application to Azure Active Directory user provisioning planning guide.
-Azure AD Premium also includes Microsoft Identity Manager, which can import records from on-premises HCM systems such as SAP HCM, Oracle eBusiness, and Oracle PeopleSoft.
+Microsoft Entra ID P1 or P2, through inbound provisioning, automatically maintains user identities for people represented in Workday and SuccessFactors in both Active Directory and Microsoft Entra ID, as described in the cloud HR application to Microsoft Entra user provisioning planning guide.
+Microsoft Entra ID P1 or P2 also includes Microsoft Identity Manager, which can import records from on-premises HCM systems such as SAP HCM, Oracle eBusiness, and Oracle PeopleSoft.

 Organizations are able to automate the identity lifecycle management process by using Lifecycle Workflows.
 Workflows can be created to automatically run tasks for a user before they enter the organization, as they change states during their time in the organization, and as they leave the organization.
 For example, a workflow can be configured to send an email with a temporary password to a new user's manager, or a welcome email to the user on their first day.